sspross/video-audio-combiner/README.md

 # Video Audio Combiner

+> **Disclaimer:** This is a 100% vibe coding experiment.
+From code, commits to the tutorial video.

 Desktop tool to merge audio tracks from different video sources with automatic audio synchronization via waveform analysis.

 ```